Adityagurung/Brahman.ai/README.md

 - **Comprehensive Coverage**: From cultural experiences to practical travel tips, all in one place

 ## Data Source

-### Wikivoyage - The Free Travel Guide

-Our primary data source is **[Wikivoyage](https://en.wikivoyage.org/wiki/Main_Page)**, a collaborative, free, and open-source travel guide that anyone can edit.
+Our primary data source is from **[Wikivoyage](https://en.wikivoyage.org/wiki/Main_Page)**, a collaborative, free, and open-source travel guide.
 Wikivoyage provides comprehensive, up-to-date travel information with a focus on practical advice for travelers.

 **Data Processing Pipeline:**
 1. **PDF Download**: Direct download from Wikivoyage website